glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ## Extra Credit: Peacock Addon

 Your mod is finished now, if your goal was just to replace a suit with your own.
 But we can go the extra mile too, and add our suit to the game without replacing any others.
-This will only work if the mod user is playing on Peacock, however.
+However note that this will only work if the mod user is playing on Peacock, or offline with a special optional patch.
 Doing this will require modifying the repository and unlockables which won't do anything if we play on IOI's servers, as we mentioned earlier.

 The worst of the work is already done, the only things we have to do for Peacock support is: